7 Real-Life Team Building Examples from Successful Companies

 How You Can Adapt These Strategies to Your Team

 Good ideas don’t need to stay inside case studies.
-The most successful teams used repeatable moves—things you can pick up, adjust to your context, and run with.
+The most successful teams use repeatable moves—things you can pick up, adjust to your context, and run with.
 Whether you're managing a startup team that’s half asleep on Slack or a growing org split across continents, there’s always room to build something tighter.

 Below are a few field-tested moves that translate well, especially for distributed teams: